sartography/spiff-element-units/README.md

 `make run-integration-tests` runs the integration tests with the latest result of `make bindings`.

 `make integration-tests` does the two steps above.

+`make wheel` makes a wheel for local testing in external applications.